 Often it’s the construction techniques that give away how rugged a shoe or boot is, especially where the sole attaches to the upper (the rand).
-On lighter shoes this is only a token gesture, such as the Salomon Evasion GTX, while on chunkier mountain boots (like the Anatom Cuillin, for example) the rand extends right up over the foot, protecting against everything from light gravel to sharp rocks.
+On lighter shoes this is only a token gesture, while on chunkier mountain boots the rand extends right up over the foot, protecting against everything from light gravel to sharp rocks.

 Walking boots vs walking shoes: comfort

-To be fair, in spite of boots like the Salomon Quest 4D 3 GTX or the Mammut Ducan High GTX packing oodles of comfort from the get-go, shoes certainly have the edge in the comfort stakes.
+To be fair, although you can find hiking boots that provide oodles of comfort from the get-go, shoes certainly have the edge in the comfort stakes.
 As outdoor tech improves, the range of outdoor shoes has spiked, resulting in a huge range of strong candidates.

 Although as ever, check the fit agrees with your feet before talking on those hills.
 The best way to do this is to try your chosen walking boots or shoes on at the end of the day, when your feet are swollen.